RedTeamPentesting/monsoon/README.md

 ## Example

-Run an HTTP GET request for each entry in `raft-large-files.txt`, hide all responses with the status code 403 or 404:
+Run an HTTP GET request for each entry in `filenames.txt`, hide all responses with the status code 403 or 404:

 ![basic demo](demos/demo1.gif)